rebiscov/Javadity/README.md

 ## Run

 Once compiled, you can easily run some test by doing `make run EX=aSolidityFile.sol`.
-Otherwise run `java javadity-X.Y-SNAPSHOT.jar --help` for more information.
+Otherwise run `java -jar javadity-X.Y-SNAPSHOT.jar --help` for more information.